Kenosha Unified School District: Growth, consolidation, and unification

-Into the 1960s, most students from the towns of Pleasant Prairie and Somers came under a "tuition system," in which they attended their respective town's schools through the eighth grade, then attended the Kenosha high school, for which the town governments paid fees to the Kenosha school district.
-In 1959, newly enacted state legislation phased out tuition-school systems.
-The following year, a special Pleasant Prairie-Somers committee recommended the townships form a unified school district with the Kenosha city schools.
-In the unified district model, the new school district would have full control over its finances and be able to levy taxes for funding.
-Though initially favorably received by all three local governments, Kenosha reversed its endorsement following city elections in 1962.
+Regionally, educational systems were gradually consolidated.
+Into the 1960s, most students from Pleasant Prairie and Somers came under a "tuition system," in which they attended their respective town's schools through the eighth grade, then attended Kenosha high schools, for which the town governments paid fees to the Kenosha school district.
+From 1959, newly enacted state legislation phased out tuition-school systems.
+The following year, a Pleasant Prairie-Somers committee recommended the townships form a unified school district with Kenosha.
+In the unified district model, the new school district would have full financial control and the ability to levy taxes for funding.
+Though all three local governments initially favored the proposal, Kenosha reversed its endorsement following city elections in 1962.
 In a September 8, 1964 referendum, Kenosha voters rejected forming a unified district with the other two communities.
 Both Pleasant Prairie and Somers were eventually given a March 8, 1965 deadline to either form a K-12 school district or become a joint district along with Kenosha.
+As opposed to a unified district, the proposed joint district would have its budgets and tax levies determined by the Kenosha city council and the town chairs of Pleasant Prairie and Somers.
+After local voters rejected establishing a high school for Pleasant Prairie and Somers, the leaderships of both communities merged their school systems into a joint district with Kenosha on March 29.

+The "Joint School District No. 1, City of Kenosha and Towns of Pleasant Prairie and Somers" was established on June 18, 1965.
+On July 1, 13 former Kenosha county elementary school districts were dissolved and consolidated into the new joint district; the former Kenosha city school board assumed charge until elections the following year.
+The district parent-teacher association continued to advocate for a unified district, and by January 1967, it had secured the support of enough local residents to schedule a referendum for that April.
+On April 4, the conversion to a unified district was approved with strong voter support, resulting in the formation of "Kenosha Unified School District No. 1" on June 27, 1967.